fermanferdaus/fermanferdaus/README.md

 ## 🚀 About Me

 I build scalable and real-world systems, from backend architecture to full-stack applications and IoT integrations, focused on delivering efficient, reliable, and data-driven solutions.

-Building systems that are not only functional, but scalable and production-ready.
+Currently working as a freelance **Full-Stack Web Developer** and **IoT Developer**, building web-based systems and real-time monitoring solutions.

 ## ⚡ Tech Stack